-Project Ready? - Previously call "Scroll Saw Ready" these are thin wood sheets ready for scroll sawing, laser cutting and engraving, thick veneers and much more.
+Project Ready?
+These thin wood sheets (previously called "Scroll Saw Ready" hardwoods) are perfect for scroll sawing, laser cutting and engraving, thick veneers, and much more.

-Our Project Ready Bloodwood boards are kiln dried, surfaced & sanded to 150 grit on 2 sides.
+Our Project Ready Bloodwood boards are kiln dried and surfaced and sanded to 150 grit on two sides.

 100% satisfaction guaranteed.

 These Bloodwood boards are solid hardwood, sanded to 150 grit on two sides.
 Sizes are exact.